An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Related Work

-However, these methods still fail to fully model the mutual correlations among all the three subtasks.
-For instance, \citeauthor{peng2019knowing}~\shortcite{peng2019knowing} use a unified tagging scheme\footnote{\{\texttt{B},\texttt{I},\texttt{E},\texttt{S}\}-\{\texttt{neg},\texttt{pos},\texttt{neu}\} $\cup$ \{\texttt{O}\} denote the beginning, the inside, the end and the single of an aspect term with negative, positive, neutral sentiment and other words, respectively. } to solve the aspect term-polarity problem and thus can not explicitly model the correlations between them, and they only transfer aspect term knowledge for opinion term extraction.
-Different from all work above, we focus on exploiting the inter-task correlations among all the three subtasks and thus incrementally boost one another.
-Besides, we observe the task characteristics and thus propose to use the document-level corpus to discriminately help the corresponding aspect-level tasks, achieving better performances.

 \paragraph{Capsule Network.} Capsule network~\cite{sabour2017dynamic} has been widely applied in many natural language processing tasks.
-In the ABSA field, for example, ~\citeauthor{Wang:2019:ASA:3308558.3313750}~\shortcite{Wang:2019:ASA:3308558.3313750} focus on building multiple capsules for aspect category sentiment analysis, which do not employ the routing procedure. ~\citeauthor{chen-qian-2019-transfer}~\shortcite{chen-qian-2019-transfer} construct a transfer capsule network for transferring semantic knowledge from DSC to ASC via sharing encoder, which utilizes the vanilla capsule network only for the ASC subtask. ~\citeauthor{du-etal-2019-capsule}~\shortcite{du-etal-2019-capsule} combine capsule network with an interactive attention to model the semantic relationship between the given aspect term and context for the ASC subtask. ~\citeauthor{jiang-etal-2019-challenge}~\shortcite{jiang-etal-2019-challenge} release a new large-scale Multi-Aspect Multi-Sentiment (MAMS) dataset and use capsule network building a strong baseline.
-Unlike these methods, we focus on the end-to-end ABSA task rather than the individual subtask, and we propose a dynamic-length routing algorithm, which can efficiently perform knowledge transfer.
+In ABSA,~\citeauthor{Wang:2019:ASA:3308558.3313750}~\shortcite{Wang:2019:ASA:3308558.3313750} focus on building multiple capsules for aspect category sentiment analysis, which do not employ the routing procedure. ~\citeauthor{chen-qian-2019-transfer}~\shortcite{chen-qian-2019-transfer} construct a transfer capsule network for transferring semantic knowledge from DSC to SC via sharing the encoder, which utilizes the vanilla capsule network only for the SC subtask. ~\citeauthor{du-etal-2019-capsule}~\shortcite{du-etal-2019-capsule} combine capsule network with interactive attention to model the interactive relationship between the given aspect term and context for the SC subtask. ~\citeauthor{jiang-etal-2019-challenge}~\shortcite{jiang-etal-2019-challenge} release a new large-scale multi-aspect multi-sentiment dataset and use capsule network building a strong baseline.
+Unlike these methods, we pay attention to the end-to-end ABSA task rather than the individual subtask, and propose a dynamic-length to dynamic-length routing algorithm, which can efficiently perform the multi-knowledge transfer.